 Most of the time concrete cracks in your basement floor mean you have a foundation issue.

 Make an appointment with one of our foundation repair specialists, and you’ll also receive a copy of the Homeowner’s Guide to Foundation Repair.
 We can help you determine if your foundation needs to be repaired or if you can fix the cracked floor yourself.

 JES offers several foundation repair solutions, also known as underpinning.
 Underpinning is the process of stabilizing your home’s foundation by installing support piers under your home’s foundation.
 The piers are installed into a stable layer of earth, offering a long-term solution to your home’s foundation problems.

-Your home may not need underpinning so it's important to find the source of the concrete cracks by requesting a free inspection And if your concrete cracks are nothing more than a cosmetic problem, we will tell you! with one of our foundation repair experts.
+Your home may not need underpinning so it’s important to find the source of the concrete cracks by requesting a free inspection with one of our foundation repair experts.
 Our consultant will perform a complete investigation of your home’s foundation and let you know the cause of the concrete cracks.

 And if your concrete cracks are nothing more than a cosmetic problem, we will tell you.
 Ask us questions and share your foundation repair concerns.
 We’re your foundation repair authority!

-Since your concrete cracks can be caused by a waterproofing problem or a sinking foundation it is best to schedule a free inspection to find the source of your home's problem.
-A few of the solutions we may recommend are JES Helical Piers, JES Push Piers, JES Slab Piers, The Reinforcer, PowerBrace or JES Wall Anchors.
+Since your concrete cracks can be caused by a waterproofing problem or a sinking foundation it is best to schedule a free inspection to find the source of your home’s problem.
+A few of the solutions we may recommend are JES Helical Piers, JES Push Piers, JES Slab Piers, Concrete Lifting, PowerBrace or JES Wall Anchors.